Swimming Pool Safety

-- Learn to swim.
-The best thing anyone can do to stay safe in and around the water is to learn to swim.
-The NYC Parks Department has free swimming lessons for kids and adults.
+The best way to be safe in and around the water is to learn to swim.
+The City offers free swimming lessons for children and adults.

 - Never leave a child unobserved around water.
-Your eyes must be on the child at all times.
-Adult supervision is recommended.
+An adult must be watching the child at all times.

-- Install a phone by the pool or keep a cordless phone nearby so that you can call 911 in an emergency.
+- Have your phone by the pool so that you can call 911 in an emergency.

-- Learn Red Cross CPR and insist that babysitters, grandparents, and others who care for your child know CPR.
-The NYC Fire Dept. offers free CPR classes.
+- Learn CPR and insist that babysitters, grandparents, and others who care for your child know CPR.
+Enroll in a free CPR class..